Quisui/simple-nest-app/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-Just a simple nest app to show several concepts
+Just a simple nest app to show several concepts, it is a car dealership with brands and seeds

 ## Installation